-We're a Lottery-funded project who run sessions in outdoor settings around Lewes for people with mental health challenges, learning disabilities and physical health issues.
+We have been a three year Lottery-funded project.
+We ran sessions in outdoor settings around Lewes from September 2015 to August 2018.
+These were for people with mental health challenges, learning disabilities and physical health issues.

 Video of Susannah at Lewes Community Allotment